post graduate work permit

 It’s not difficult if you meet the eligibility criteria and apply correctly within 180 days of graduation.

-4. Who’s eligible for PGWP in Canada?
+4. How to convert PGWP to PR in Canada?

 5. How to apply for Canada’s Post Graduate Work Permit?